Nemomain/space-battleships/README.md

 ```

 ## Coding/Building Process
-At fist, I dedicated a whole day to create the HTML and nail the styling:
+At first, I dedicated a whole day to create the HTML and nail the styling:

 <img src="img/styling.png">